allebone/help.omni.af.mil/docs/user-guide/Mobile/troubleshooting.md

 # Troubleshooting Sync Problems

-## *"My Pubs Won’t Sync!”*
+### *"My Pubs Won’t Sync!”*
 ![](img/syncissue.png)

 ----

+###Apple ID Reacuring Pop Up

-<b>Issue: I keep getting a recurrent pop up window asking me to sign in with my apple ID and I do not have one/nor wish to use mine</b>
+Issue: I keep getting a recurrent pop up window asking me to sign in with my apple ID and I do not have one/nor wish to use mine

 Solution: Navigate to your app catalog and locate Apple ID Region, it will most likely say United States